tacoinfra/remote-signer/README.md

 We have also tested it on SoftHSM and this is included in our integration testing framework.

-### MockSigner

-This one was just used for unit testing and is deprecated as LocalSigner is used in our unit tests.
-No point in making a mockery of a Signer when there is a perfectly good one that operates locally without reference to outside infrastructure.

 ### Writing your own Signer

 The basic structure of a signer is, as mentioned above, a class with